 Buffered Vitamin C

 Vitamin C is one of the most potent vitamins to increase immunity.
 In fact, studies involving cancer and vitamin C have shown promising results in people.
-High doses of ascorbic acid can slow the progression of cancer cells, with the added benefits of improved energy and appetite.
+High doses of ascorbic acid can slow the progression of cancer cells, with benefits including improvements in energy and appetite.

 Sasha received intravenous vitamin C and oxygen therapy from a holistic veterinarian.
-I can confidently say that she was more energetic, perked up, and more interested in food after her sessions.
-Sasha received intravenous vitamin C every third week, which was around R2000 ($115) per treatment.
-Unfortunately, the therapy became too expensive to continue, and Sasha struggled with joint stiffness because of the long drive.
+I can confidently say that she was more energetic, perked up, and was more interested in food after her sessions.
+Sasha received intravenous vitamin C every third week, which was around R2000 ($115) per treatment (2016-2017).
+Unfortunately, the therapy became too expensive to continue, and Sasha struggled with joint stiffness because of the long drive to the clinic.

 For pets to benefit from vitamin C, they can only consume a water-soluble or buffered ascorbic acid.
-They are unable to digest the insoluble or regular form of vitamin C, so always look for water-soluble products.
-Sasha was prescribed Solal Ascorbic Acid by a holistic veterinarian.
+They are unable to digest the insoluble or regular form of vitamin C. Sasha was prescribed Solal ascorbic acid by her holistic veterinarian.

 Dosage: